 Lindsay Long L.Ac.

 Lindsay completed a year long certification process in Sports Medicine Acupuncture® at the New England School of Acupuncture in Boston, Massachusetts in 2010.
-She is currently one of only two acupuncturists in the state of Colorado as well as one of only two acupuncturists in the state of Minnesota certified to provide this advanced training in the treatment of sports injuries using motor point needling techniques, soft tissue mobilization, and rehabilitative exercises.
+She is currently one of only four acupuncturists in the state of Colorado (and the only one in Boulder County) as well as one of only two acupuncturists in the state of Minnesota certified to provide this advanced training in the treatment of sports injuries using motor point needling techniques, soft tissue mobilization, and rehabilitative exercises.
 In 2012 and 2013 Lindsay was honored to assist Matt Callison as a teaching assistant to the Sports Medicine Acupuncture® program in Boston.

 Lindsay completed a six month Acupuncture Sports Medicine Apprenticeship with Whitfield Reaves in 2011, one of the innovators in the field of sports acupuncture and performance enhancement, in Boulder, Colorado.
-In June 2013 Lindsay was honored to take over Whitfield’s practice in Boulder, Colorado while he is on a sabbatical in Maui, Hawaii.
-Lindsay collaborates closely with Whitfield and provides sports acupuncture to a variety of athletes in Colorado including Iron Man athletes, cyclists, marathoners, gymnasts, arena football players, as well as weekend warriors.
-Lindsay currently practices primarily in Boulder, Colorado, but returns to Minnesota once a month to provide acupuncture at her office in Maple Grove.
+In June 2013 Lindsay was honored to take over Whitfield’s sports acupuncture practice in Boulder, Colorado after he had been treating athletes in the area for over 25 years.
+Lindsay collaborates closely with Whitfield and provides sports acupuncture to a variety of athletes in Colorado including Iron Man athletes, cyclists, marathoners, gymnasts, Crossfitters, runners, as well as weekend warriors.
+Lindsay currently practices primarily in Boulder, Colorado, but returns to Minnesota twice a year to provide acupuncture at her office in Maple Grove.